 Stephen has been a Special Advocate since 2008, appearing for appellants in many national security appeals before SIAC, as well as acting in control order and TPIM cases, judicial review applications, and cases before the Security Vetting Appeal Panel.

 As well as acting for individual and commercial claimants in a series of important cases often testing the frontiers of public law and human rights, Stephen also provides advice and representation for a number of local authorities and NHS bodies in public law cases.
-He has acted for and advised a range of NGOs and other organisations over the last few years, including the Equality and Human Rights Commission, Liberty and the Law Society.
-He is co-author of Police Misconduct: Legal Remedies, the fifth edition of which will be published in 2018.
+He has acted for and advised a range of NGOs and other organisations over the last few years, including the Law Society, the Equality and Human Rights Commission, Liberty, Amnesty International, and Big Brother Watch.
+He is co-author of Police Misconduct: Legal Remedies, the fifth edition of which will be published in 2020.
 He is legal update editor for the Community Care Law Reports, and a regular contributor of articles to Legal Action and other journals.

 Stephen was Chair of the Public Law Project between 2008-2015 during which time the charity won a number of prestigious awards, and he remained a trustee until 2018.